-- Stalker with a Crush: What he eventually devolves into after the spell's curse continues.
+- Stalker with a Crush: What he eventually devolves into towards Sarah after the spell's curse continues.

 - Would Hit a Girl: He physically attacks Sarah when she rejects him, throwing her to the ground and tries to force himself on her.

-- Alpha Bitch: She is a racist who habitually tormented Rochelle until her hair fell out.
-She also mocks Sarah after Chris spreads rumours about her.
+- Alpha Bitch: She is a popular but racist bully who habitually torments Rochelle until her hair falls out.
+She also mocks Sarah after Chris spreads rumors about her.

-- Bitch Alert: Zig-Zagged, she was civil towards Sarah when they first meet (only to laugh at/spread false rumours about her later), but played straight when she bullies Rochelle.
+- Bitch Alert: Zig-Zagged, she was civil towards Sarah when they first meet (only to laugh at/spread false rumors' about her later), but played straight when she bullies Rochelle.